 You might already know a family interested in sharing with you from your workplace, neighbourhood or social circles.
 Otherwise, some agencies will help families connect.
 You could also search for nanny-sharing organisations online.

 If you’re thinking about nanny-sharing, you might want to consider:

 - how many children in total you want a nanny to care for

 - how many children one nanny can take in a car – if you want the nanny to drive the children places

 - how many children one nanny can safely take on outings like trips to the park

 - whether you prefer the other children to be around the same age as your children

 - where the care would take place – at your house, the other family’s house or a combination of the two

 - how far you’re willing to travel if some, or all, of the care will be at the other family’s house.

-You might be able to access the Australian Government’s In Home Care program to assist with the cost of child care provided in the family home by an educator who meets minimum qualification requirements.
+You might be able to use the Australian Government’s In Home Care program to help with the cost of home-based child care by an educator who meets minimum qualification requirements.
 You have to be working non-standard or variable hours, be geographically isolated or have complexities or challenges within your family.